codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/steps/freestyle.md

 ## Entry point

-When using the original container entrypoint, you can use the `cmd` field to specify additional agruments to be used with the entrypoint.
+When using the original container entry point, you can use the `cmd` field to specify additional arguments to be used with the entry point.
 This can be a string, or an array of strings.
 For example:

 ```yaml
 image: mwendler/cowsay